dwrensha/seer/README.md

 enumerate the possible execution paths through that program.
 Seer represents program input in a _symbolic_ form and maintains a set of constraints on it.
-When Seer reaches a branch in the program, it invokes its solver backend to compute which continuations are feasible given the current constraints.
-The feasible ones are then enqueued for exploration, augmented with new constraints learned from the branch.
+When Seer reaches a branching point in the program, it invokes its solver backend to compute which branches are feasible given the current constraints.
+The feasible branches are then enqueued for exploration, augmented with their corresponding new constraints.

 Seer considers any bytes read in through `::std::io::stdin()` as symbolic input.
 This means that once